Brav68e/Katarenga/documentations/technical_doc.md

 - Handles network errors and connection losses
 - Handling errors with try... catch

-All of the network is based on Socket concept and his associated library in python
+All of the network is based on Socket and Thread concepts and associated libraries in Python.
+Multiple Thread are used to handle :
+- Communication with the server
+- Send information to everyone
+- Receiving information and return response
 ---

 ## 11. Game Rules Management and Implementation